 David Howell Takes the win on Seminole

-David Howell from Bainbridge, Ga is one step closer to the American Fishing Tour National Championship with a first-place win in the American Fishing Tour Seminole Division 114 bass tournament held on Lake Seminole March 4, 2018.
-David’s limit weighed in at 22.57 pounds.
-David's pattern was throwing a carolina rig on grass points!
+David Howell from Bainbridge, Ga. is one step closer to the Bass Pro Shops Fishing Tour National Championship with a first-place win in the Bass Pro Shops Fishing Tour Seminole Division 114 bass tournament held on Lake Seminole January 5, 2020.
+David’s limit weighed in at 18.95 pounds.
+Big Bass was awarded to Linsey Page for catching a 6.59-lb largemouth.

-These anglers are acquiring valuable points to insure their birth in to the American Fishing Tour National Championship.
+These anglers are acquiring valuable points to insure their birth into the Bass Pro Shops Fishing Tour National Championship.
 Their points are also being used to determine the divisional angler of the year.
 The top angler by points earned in this division will represent the division in the Angler of the Year final round.

 The top six anglers were: